A Survey of Protocol Fuzzing: Protocol Fuzzing Overview

 \subsection{Summary of Existing Protocol Fuzzers}

+A general fuzzer consists of three basic components, namely input generator, executor, and bug collector.
+In one fuzzing iteration, \textbf{ input generator} first produces a testing input to \textbf{executor}.
+Then \textbf{executor} executes the PUT with the given input and collects runtime information for the other two components.
+Finally, the \textbf{bug collector} checks the runtime information to determine whether the input has triggered a bug.

+The unique characteristics of protocols introduced in Section 3.1 present distinct challenges in the design of these three components.
+The high communication complexity demands that the input generator not only adheres to semantic constraints, including both intra- and inter-message constraints, but also generates inputs from a multitude of testing perspectives to enhance the discovery of vulnerabilities.
+Similarly, high communication complexity also poses challenges for the bug detector, requiring it to detect whether test cases violate various security properties of the communication process.
+Furthermore, the constraints of the testing environment impose limitations on the executor’s scalability and its capability to collect runtime information, further influencing the bug collector's reliance on a limited set of bug detection mechanisms.
+These challenges underscore the need for specialized adaptations in the fuzzing framework to effectively address the intricacies of protocol testing.

 We have analyzed current protocol fuzzing research and encapsulated these efforts into a technical framework for protocol fuzzers, as depicted in Fig.~\ref{fig.workflow}.
-Note that the existing fuzzing works still follow the high-level concepts of general fuzzing but propose specific enhancements in these subcomponents to solve protocol-specific challenges.
-We first discuss the general concepts and functionalities of these components in this section, and then detail the specific enhancements existing works made in following sections (Sections \ref{sec:input} to \ref{sec:bugdetector}).
+Note that existing protocol fuzzing work still follows the high-level concepts of general fuzzing but proposes specific enhancements in these subcomponents to solve protocol-specific challenges.

-A general fuzzer consists three basic components, namely input generator, executor and bug collector.
-In one iteration of fuzzing, \textbf{input generator} first produces a testing input to \textbf{executor}.
-Then \textbf{executor} executes the PUT with the given input and collects runtime information for the other two components.
-Finally the \textbf{bug collector} checks the runtime information to determine whether the input has triggered a bug.

-\textbf{Input generator.} Ideally, this component is responsible for generating inputs to expose vulnerabilities inside PUTs as effective as possible.
-To realize this, protocol fuzzers usually implement input generator with three main subphases including communication model construction, scheduling and testcase construction. \textit{Communication model construction} phase is responsible for learning the semantic constraints of the protocol to provide knowledge for the other phases.
-With protocol domain specific knowledge, \textit{scheduling} phase decides all the scheduling configurations used in the next iteration of input generation, with an intention to expose more bugs. \textit{Testcase construction} phase is responsible for producing testcase according to the scheduler's instructions.
+\textbf{Input generator.} Ideally, this component is responsible for generating inputs to expose vulnerabilities inside PUTs as effectively as possible.
+To realize this, protocol fuzzers usually implement input generators with three main subphases including \textit{communication model construction}, \textit{scheduling} and \textit{testcase construction}.

 \textbf{Executor.} In pursuit of an ideal executor for protocol fuzzing, contemporary research has concentrated on two critical aspects: \textit{Efficient Execution} and \textit{Runtime Information Extraction}.
 The former explores the development of an efficient, automated, and scalable testing environment, enhancing the execution of protocol testing.
 The latter focuses on creating an analysis environment that extracts essential runtime information, thereby informing and improving the input generation and bug detection processes.